-The Am29F002B Family consists of 2 Mbit, 5.0 volt-only Flash memory devices organized as 262,144 bytes.
-The Am29F002B offers the RESET# function, the Am29F002NB does not.
-The data appears on DQ7-DQ0.
-The device is offered in 32-pin PLCC, 32-pin TSOP, and 32-pin PDIP packages.
-This device is designed to be programmed in-system with the standard system 5.0 volt V{CC} supply.
-No V{PP} is required for write or erase operations.
+The Am29F040B is a 4 Mbit, 5.0 volt-only Flash memory organized as 524,288 Kbytes of 8 bits each.
+The 512 Kbytes of data are divided into eight sectors of 64 Kbytes each for flexible erase capability.
+The 8 bits of data appear on DQ0-DQ7.
+The Am29F040B is offered in 32-pin PLCC, TSOP, and PDIP packages.
+This device is designed to be programmed in-system with the standard system 5.0 volt VCC supply.
+A 12.0 volt VPP is not required for write or erase operations.
 The device can also be programmed in standard EPROM programmers.

-This device is manufactured using AMD's $0.32 \mu m$ process technology, and offers all the features and benefits of the Am29F002, which was manufactured using $0.5 \mu m$ process technology.
+This device is manufactured using AMD's 0.32 $\mu$ m process technology, and offers all the features and benefits of the Am29F040, which was manufactured using 0.5 $\mu$ m process technology.
+In addtion, the Am29F040B has a second toggle bit, DQ2, and also offers the ability to program in the Erase Suspend mode.

-The standard device offers access times of 55, 70, 90, and 120 ns, allowing high speed microprocessors to operate without wait states.
+The standard Am29F040B offers access times of 55, 70, 90, 120, and 150 ns, allowing high-speed microprocessors to operate without wait states.
 To eliminate bus contention the device has separate chip enable (CE#), write enable (WE#) and output enable (OE#) controls.

-The device requires only a single 5.0 volt power supply for both read and write functions.
+The device requires only a single 5.0 volt power sup-ply for both read and write functions.
 Internally generated and regulated voltages are provided for the program and erase operations.